Egerton Ryerson: Ryerson and residential schools

+Ryerson statue

+A bronze statue of Ryerson was commissioned after his death in 1882, paid for by public subscription.
+The artist was Hamilton MacCarthy a noted artist of bronze monumental statues.
+It was placed on the grounds of the Education Department, site of the old Normal School founded by Ryerson and the first teacher training college in Canada.
+It was unveiled by the lieutenant-governor, Sir Alexander Campbell, on the Queen's birthday, 24 May 1889.
+The chancellors of four universities attended (Queen’s, Trinity, McMaster and Victoria), the mayor of Toronto and other officials.
+There was a scripture reading and a hymn, "All People that on Earth do dwell."

+In 1950, it was proposed to move the statue to Queen's Park by Keith Balfour, a Toronto mining company executive.
+The proposed move was opposed by the students of Ryerson Institute of Technology.
+The statue was cleaned annually by new students with toothbrushes as an initiation exercise.

-On July 18, 2020, three people were arrested for splattering pink paint on the Egerton Ryerson statue – in addition to two others of John A. Macdonald and King Edward VII at the Ontario Legislature – as part of a demand to tear down the monuments.
+On 18 July 2020, three people were arrested for splattering pink paint on the statue – in addition to two others of John A. Macdonald and King Edward VII at the Ontario Legislature – as part of a demand to tear down the monuments.
 Black Lives Matter Toronto claimed responsibility for the actions stating that "The action comes after the City of Toronto and the Province of Ontario have failed to take action against police violence against Black people."
 Three people were each charged with three counts of mischief under $5,000 and conspiracy to commit a summary offence; the charges were dropped the following year.

-On June 1, 2021, following the discovery of soil disturbances at the Kamloops Indian Residential School, widely reported by the media as sites of 215 unmarked graves, the statue was vandalized again, this time with red paint.
-On June 6, the statue was toppled, decapitated and thrown into Toronto Harbour; Ryerson University stated that the statue will not be restored or replaced.
+On 1 June 2021, following the discovery of soil disturbances at the Kamloops Indian Residential School, widely reported by the media as sites of 215 unmarked graves, the statue was vandalized again, this time with red paint.
+On 6 June, the statue was toppled, decapitated and thrown into Toronto Harbour; Ryerson University stated that the statue will not be restored or replaced.
 The head of the statue was subsequently placed on a pike at the Six Nations of the Grand River near Caledonia, Ontario.

-On June 8, 2021, the town of Owen Sound, Ontario removed the name plaque of Ryerson Park.
+After the events around the statue, on 8 June 2021, the town of Owen Sound, Ontario removed the name plaque of Ryerson Park.
 The park, named for Egerton Ryerson, will be renamed at the request of 1,000 residents of Owen Sound.
 The town pre-emptively removed the plaque to prevent its defacement and damage.
 A school named for Ryerson in Owen Sound was closed in 1990.

-On April 26, 2022, Ryerson University announced it would be renamed to Toronto Metropolitan University.
+On 26 April 2022, Ryerson University announced its renaming to Toronto Metropolitan University.
+The statue's location has since been cleared and cleaned.